-You can also engage your employees with the use of imagery and infographics, like the one below, which we designed to capture and promote the benefits of cycling to work.
+You can engage your employees with the use of imagery and infographics, like the one below, which we designed to capture and promote the benefits of cycling to work.

-So how exactly does cycling improve health?
+How exactly does cycling improve health?

 We already know that cycling reduces the risk of heart disease and cancer – largely because cycling is great exercise.
 But did you know that cycling is also good for weight loss (which offers the roundabout benefit that when you weigh less, cycling becomes easier)?

-So how good is cycling for weight loss?
+How good is cycling for weight loss?

 The short answer is, “it depends”.
 There are simply too many variables at play.
 The distance and speed cycled, the intensity of the route (cycling uphill will understandably burn more calories than cycling on flat roads), and the weight of the cyclist themselves (heavier people use more energy to move, meaning they will typically burn more calories than someone who weighs less), all affect calories burned from cycling.